 - 6 cups blueberries, fresh, or frozen and thawed

-- 2 tbsp cornstarch, heaped if you like a thicker filling
+- 2 tablespoon cornstarch, or arrowroot, heaped if you like a thicker filling

-- 1 cup oat flour, use gluten-free if necessary
+- 1 cup oat flour, use gluten-free if necessary, can substitute almond flour

 - 2 cups large flake rolled oats, g.f. if necessary